Six Secrets to Being Single

 Find a

+new perspective.
 As a teenager, I

 begged God numerous times for a boyfriend.